📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 1./bin/install-binaries

-This script installs system dependencies based on your operating system:
+This installs system dependencies based on your OS:

 If you encounter permission issues: